dandydanny/udacityfrontendnanodegree/notes.md

 **Argument Object**

-The arguments object is an array-like object that is available as a local variable inside all functions.
+An array-like object that is available as a local variable inside all functions.
 It contains a value for each argument being passed to the function starting at 0 for the first argument, 1 for the second argument, and so on.

 Implementation of our sum().
 Notice how the arguments object could be used to handle the variable amount of numbers being passed to it.

 ```
 function sum() {